2017 Atlantic Hurricane Forecast

-Forecasters at the Colorado State University are predicting that the 2016 Atlantic basin hurricane season will have average activity.
+Forecasters at the Colorado State University are predicting that the 2017 Atlantic basin hurricane season will have slightly below-average activity.
 The season begins June 1st and continues through November 30th.

-Their current (April 14th) forecast predicts near-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
+Their current (April 6th) forecast predicts below-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.

 |Not the storm you are looking for?
 Click Image or Here|